alzalabany/universal-react-2021/README.md

 - [ ] storybook for CDD
 - [-] eslint for linting (code quality)
 - [-] prettier for code formating
+- [x] husky and lint-staged for commit checking
+- [ ] commitizen for standard commit message
+- [ ] standard-version for auto-versioning
+- [ ] Docker for containers
+- [ ] gitlab-ci for CI/CD

 ## When to use ?